 The FMTA strives to provide a safe, welcoming, non-blaming environment for all tenants and is committed to anti-oppression and harm reduction.
 We do not condone racism, sexism, homophobia, transphobia, ageism, classism, fat phobia, ableism, indigenous land theft, or any other form of discrimination.

-If you do not feel comfortable speaking English, we can provide services in 150 languages through a telephone interpreting service.
+If you do not feel comfortable speaking English on our Hotline service, we can provide services in 150 languages through a telephone interpreting service.

 Our Counsellors will also provide you with referrals to community or city agencies, legal clinics, or direct you to other necessary resources.
 We can also mail, fax or email you information relevant to your situation.